AL-AMIN-HUB/travel-agency/README.md

 ✔ CSS3

 ### `How it works`

-This will create a bullet point list in your markdown Markup : \* Bullet list

-          * Bullet list item 2

-1. This is a pleasure travel website.
+**.
+This is a pleasure travel website.
-2. If you click on the add to member button, those members can be seen next to the add.
+**.
+If you click on the add to member button, those members can be seen next to the add.
-3. Button can be clicked, clicking can be seen next to his salary, many people can see the sum of everyone's salary, his name can be seen below the salary.
+**.
+Button can be clicked, clicking can be seen next to his salary, many people can see the sum of everyone's salary, his name can be seen below the salary.